Climate

 Images by Shane Gross and Cristina Mittermeier.

-Beneath The Waves is actively involved in Blue Carbon projects across the Caribbean, encompassing one of the planet’s most significant areas of resilience ever surveyed.
-Spanning seagrass meadows, mangrove forests, estuaries, and shallow sandbanks, our project sites are also home to some of the most threatened marine species such as tiger sharks and sea turtles.
+Beneath The Waves is actively involved in Blue Carbon research projects across the Caribbean, encompassing one of the planet’s most significant areas of resilience ever surveyed.
+Spanning seagrass meadows, mangrove forests, estuaries, and shallow sandbanks, our project sites are also home to some of the most threatened marine species on earth, such as tiger sharks and sea turtles.
 Beneath The Waves is working to protect these carbon-rich banks, and our ocean’s regulatory systems so that these nursery grounds can continue to sequester carbon from the atmosphere and fight climate change.
-New advances and discoveries by our team are allowing Blue Carbon to become a market-based solution that actively protects vital parts of our ocean.
-For decades it was assumed that vast expanses of our tropical seas may be rich Blue Carbon habitats, but they have never been fully explored or protected… Until now.
+New advances and discoveries by our team are allowing Blue Carbon to become a nature-based solution that actively protects biodiversity and vital parts of our ocean.
+If we are to successfully combat the threat of climate change, we must look to the solutions that blue natural capital has provided.
+We will continue to study the ongoing processes within our ocean’s systems with wonder and an instilled hope for a better relationship with our planet.
+This partnership with nature requires our vigilant protection and active support of the inherent solutions that healthy ocean ecosystems provide.

 This project will drive impact in the following ways: